yxb8mh/DS2022/labs/lab3-scripts.md

 # Lab 3: Scripting

 Follow the steps below for practice with writing scripts.
 There are three scripts you will develop in this lab - two in `bash` and one in `python3`.
-Commit both to your forked copy of the course repository, and paste both GitHub URLs into the answer for submission.
+Commit all three to your forked copy of the course repository, and paste the containing folder's GitHub URL into Canvas for submission.

 ## 1. Write a `bash` Mad-Lib